claire-lex/mish/README.md

 > Mish relies on a configuration file (`.mishconfig`) to know if the environment is active and on which scope.
 Edit it manually or with `mish config`.

-4. The list of features / options available when Mish is enabled is described below.
+**4. The list of features / options available when Mish is enabled is below.**

-5. Pause or stop the current assessment environment:
+**5. Pause or stop the current assessment environment:**

 ```
 mish stop